apostrophecms/docs/docs/guide/introduction.md

 }
 ```

 The final step to this minimalist module example is to tell Apostrophe that it should be turned on, or instantiated.
-That is done in the main application file, `app.js` in its own `modules` property.
+That is done in the main application file, `app.js` in its `modules` object.

 ```js
 // app.js